-Applicants placed on the waiting list will be advised that it is their responsibility to notify RRHA of any change in address.
+Applicants placed on the waiting list will be advised that it is their responsibility to notify RRHA, in writing, of any changes in address.
 Application changes must be completed via the online portal located at www.rrha.com.
-If a notice or an appointment letter to the applicant is returned as undeliverable, the applicant will be withdrawn from the waiting list.
+If a notice or an appointment or letter to the applicant is returned as undeliverable, the applicant will be withdrawn from the waiting list.